dentest-project/docs/docs/user-account.md

 there is no social login.

-We only need three pieces information, we don't care about your name, we don't care about where you live, and we don't care about having thousands of ways to contact you.
+We only need three pieces information, we don't care about your name, we don't care about where you live, and we don't care about having thousands of ways of contacting you.
 All we need is the strict minimum:

 - a **username**, that will be publicly shown